![]() |

 |

-still at school.
+at secondary school.
 This was when they were at their peak - circa "Out

 Of The Blue".
 At the time, I didn't realise that what I liked best